Affiliate Marketing Downsides: Is It Still Worth It?

 But now, everyone has one, either free or paid, so far fewer people are interested in buying these tools.

-8. Search engine volatility
+8. Search Engine Volatility

 Search engines, particularly Google, reward content that offers genuine value to users.